Search

 No build-up of vegetation close to farm structures that could harbour vermin

-A site survey is completed at least annually while stock are housed and/or the feed storage areas are in use, detailing: - date of inspection - locations inspected - findings - action required - date actions completed
+A site survey is completed at least quarterly, detailing: - date of inspection - locations inspected - findings - actions required - date actions completed

 Dead/trapped vermin are searched for and disposed of when bait points are checked